 Each season in traditional Chinese medicine is associated with one of the five elements (Wood, Fire, Earth, Metal, and Water) and complementary yin and yang organs.
-Spring is ruled by the Wood Element and associated with the Liver (yin) and Gallblader (yang).
+Spring rules the Wood Element and is associated with the Liver (yin) and Gallbladder (yang).

 To ensure we can access the energy of spring, we must avoid Qi stagnation and support the Liver.
 However, environmental toxins, coffee, alcohol, refined sugars, and processed foods can all contribute to poor Liver function and Qi imbalances.
 Adjusting your diet to align with seasonal changes and starting a cleanse can help renew and revitalize your body from the inside out.